 - Give individuals the confidence that any concerns they may have will be considered fairly and appropriately and that complaints can be brought in good faith without fear of detriment

 Employees, students, visitors, consultants, clients and contractors to the College should be treated with courtesy, fairness and respect and are expected to treat others in the same way.
 This policy applies to all College premises, and all College Employees and Students working at other premises.
-Click this link to read the full Dignity at Work policy.
+Click this link to read the full Dignity at Work and Study policy.

 Dignity at Work Ambassadors